tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-01-08-dream-clients.md

 How might we work together?
 Some thoughts:

 * Stripe press is incredible in terms of their brand but still fairly limited in scope.
 I'd love to get involved with Stripe and see what their focus on writing culture can do for the web.
+* I'd love to work with Stripe on training around their internal culture of writing.
+I don't have any insight into how this writing is organized, shared or produced today but I'd love to work with the team on internal strategy and knowledge sharing.
+I'm [kind of a geek](https://newsletter.seomba.com/p/how-to-write-an-amazon-style-narrative) when it comes to [executive communication](https://newsletter.seomba.com/p/presenting-to-the-ceo-in-5-slides)...

 ## LinkedIn